franz-geoeco/OmniCloudMask_APP/README.md

   - 3 = Cloud Shadow
 - **Visualization**: Optional PNG file showing the detection results

+## Multicore Processing

+The application supports multicore processing for batch operations, which can significantly speed up processing multiple files:

+### How It Works

+1. When you select **Folder Processing** mode, you'll see an option to **Use Multicore Processing**
+2. If enabled, you can select the number of worker processes (parallel jobs) to use
+3. The application will automatically distribute the workload across the specified number of CPU cores

+### Performance Benefits

+- **Linear Scaling**: Processing time typically decreases proportionally with more cores
+- **Resource Utilization**: Makes efficient use of available CPU and memory resources
+- **Progress Tracking**: The progress bar shows overall completion across all workers

+### When to Use

+- **Large Batch Jobs**: When processing many files or time periods
+- **Multicore Systems**: Most beneficial on computers with 4+ CPU cores
+- **Independent Files**: Each file/group is processed independently

+### Resource Considerations

+- **Memory Usage**: Each worker process requires its own memory allocation
+- **GPU Utilization**: If using GPU acceleration, it will be shared among worker processes
+- **System Load**: Using too many workers might slow down other applications

+For optimal performance, set the number of workers based on your system's capabilities.
+A good starting point is to use the number of physical CPU cores minus one (to leave resources for the operating system).

 ## Application Structure

 The application consists of multiple Python modules, each with a specific role: